-- Interview the Board, Management and independent auditors for their inputs as to process risk, as well as organizational risk - Review available documentation and previous audit reports - Identify key processes within the Organization - Identify potential risks associated with each process - Prioritize processes and the related risks by assigning risk ratings
+- Interview the Board, Authority Management and independent auditors for their inputs as to process risk, as well as organizational risk - Review available documentation and previous audit reports - Identify key processes within the Organization - Identify potential risks associated with each process - Prioritize processes and the related risks by assigning risk ratings

 BPCA's management and its outsourced internal auditor revised the entity wide risk assessment in 2014.
 As a result of this risk assessment, risks identified in the prior assessment were reassessed and the Multi Year Internal Audit Plan, formed based on the earlier risk assessment was continued.
+All components of the Internal Audit Plan were completed, which was comprised of 19 reports consisting of 60 recommendations in total.

-The Internal Audit Plan addressed the operations of the Authority and the Conservancy.
-Internal Audits completed or substantially completed during FY 2015 included: Revenue from Contingent Rentals, Debt, BPCPA Project Assets and Inventory Management, BPCA Employee Timekeeping, Ground Lease Compliance, Information Technology, Business Continuity Planning, Legal/Regulatory Compliance, Employee Complaint Procedures, Purchases and procurement and Financial Reporting.
-The Risk Assessment and the Internal Audit Reports are reviewed by the Audit Committee and approved by the Board.
+The Authority has now completed 59 of those recommendations.
+The Risk Assessment and the Internal Audit Reports were reviewed by the Audit Committee and approved by the Board.
 A summary of internal auditor's observations and recommendations along with a record of management responses and implementation of those recommendations are memorialized in the Authority's Internal Controls document repository.
+The Authority is now in the process of procuring the services of a firm or firms to support it in the development and implementation of a new internal audit program to begin in Fiscal Year 2017.

+10. Statutory Basis

-16. Statutory Basis
+10. Statutory Basis